cruxcode/linux-kernel-5.4/README.md

 5. EXIT\_ZOMBIE
 6. EXIT\_DEAD

 We have implemented this by using the concept of wait\_queue coupled with kthreads.
 We have also used spin locks for atomic operations on certain datastructures.
 The main kernel code is written in kernel/pstrace.c.
-The functions that are available for user code to call are:
+The system calls that are available for user code to call are:

 1. pstrace\_get
 2. pstrace\_enable